Leeds, ND

 16 people

-As of 2023, 7.19% of Leeds, ND residents (35 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 7.19% of Leeds, ND residents (35 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Leeds, ND was 3.65%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Leeds, ND compared to that of it's neighboring and parent geographies.